peteroupc/html3dutil/tutorials/overview.md

 This page will introduce the [**Geometry Utilities Library**](https://github.com/peteroupc/html3dutil), an open-source JavaScript library that I wrote.

-This library contains classes and utility methods to represent 3-D geometries, including curves and surfaces, in JavaScript, and methods that support the development of 3D applications, including HTML applications that use the 3-D canvas.
+This library contains classes and auxiliary methods to represent 3-D geometries, including curves and surfaces, in JavaScript, and methods that support the development of 3D applications, including HTML applications that use the 3-D canvas.

 The library differs from many others because this one is in the public domain, so no permission is required to use it.